 Casey Crisp, D.C.
 CCST, M.S., ACP, CHCQM, CICE, (Main, ’97) is the director of Clinical Quality Assurance (DCQA) and a member of the Clinical Development Team (CDT) at Airrosti Rehab Centers in San Antonio, Texas.

 Mary Frost, D.C., M.B.A., (Main, ’96) was in private practice with her husband for 11 years.
 Since 2008, Dr. Frost has held various positions at Palmer College.
 She was as a part-time clinician and taught in the Doctor of Chiropractic program before accepting the role of Senior Director of Accreditation and Licensure Compliance in 2016.
 In 2015, she earned her M.B.A.
 Her education, practice and compliance experience inform her classroom and online teaching.
 Dr. Frost has served as the Senior Director for Continuing Education since 2018 overseeing live and online post-graduate license renewal programs for Palmer’s three campuses.
 She is also an advisor to the Palmer Center for Business Development and teaches financial management on Main Campus.

-Bill Hemmer, D.C., graduated from Logan College of Chiropractic in Chesterfield, Montana in the 1988 class.
-After his graduation, he published three books: Your Body, Your Way, Real Life Wellness First Edition, and Real Life Wellness Second Edition.
+Bill Hemmer, D.C., graduated from Logan College of Chiropractic in Chesterfield, Missouri in the 1988 class.
+After his graduation, he published three books: Your Body, Your Way; Real Life Wellness First Edition; and Real Life Wellness Second Edition.

 Jesse Hodges, Jr., D.C., M.S., (Florida, ’13) grew up in New Orleans, Louisiana.
 Having a passion for health and wellness, he owned and operated a personal training business while pursuing his bachelor’s degree in biomechanics.
 He continued his education by earning a master’s degree in biomechanics and human performance.
 After graduating from Palmer College, Dr. Hodges opened his own practice in Lafayette, Louisiana in 2013.
 He returned to Palmer Florida in 2017 to begin teaching biomechanics and active care classes.
 Dr. Hodges has many certifications in kinesiology, biomechanics, and human movement.
 To bring clinical application to his classes, Dr. Hodges still maintains a part time practice in Ormond Beach, Florida.

 Roger Hynes, D.C., DPhCS, FICA, (Main, ’98) is from St. John’s, Newfoundland.
-He is an associate professor at Palmer College of Chiropractic and teaches in the Technique Department where he is the instructor for Principles and Practice, the technique capstone class.
+He is a professor at Palmer College of Chiropractic and teaches in the Technique Department where he is the instructor for Principles and Practice, the technique capstone class.
 In addition, he serves the Palmer Foundation for Chiropractic History and Undergraduate Studies programs.
 After graduation, Dr. Hynes practiced in Glasgow, Scotland, before returning to Iowa to teach at Palmer.
-He lives in Iowa with his wife, Rachelle, another Palmer faculty member, and their two children.

 Jeff Langmaid, D.C., (Florida, ’06) is the founder of The Evidence Based Chiropractor in Tampa, Florida.
 He is also the co-founder of both The Smart Chiropractor and Aomsi Spinal Diagnostics in Mill Valley, California, and Tampa, Florida, respectively.